-Our program is committed to training physicians who are capable of taking care of all patient populations, whether that is here in Dallas or across the globe.
-We continue to develop and expand our global health curriculum, relying not only on our faculty’s experience abroad, but also on our residents’ individual ideas and ambitions.
 Our residents have travelled around the globe to gain experience in delivering health care in developing nations.
-They have participated in large outreach initiatives such as Helping Babies Breathe, Baylor International Pediatric AIDS Initiative, and Mercy Ships and implemented advocacy efforts or educational programs as part of their scholarly projects in over 15 countries to date.
+They have participated in large outreach initiatives such as Helping Babies Breathe, Baylor International Pediatric AIDS Initiative, and Mercy Ships and implemented educational programs as part of their scholarly projects in over 15 countries to date.
 In addition, the program has established partnerships with sites in Lima and Cusco, Peru.